kazewong/lecture-notes/Engineering/SoftwareEngineeringForDataScience/lab/jax.typ

 = Foreword

 My first encounter with `Jax` was in 2018.
-I was told that `jax` can be very useful for large scale trying to write a numerical relativity simulation in
+I was told that `jax` can be very useful for large scale trying to write a numerical relativity simulation in `jax` such that it can leverage modern accelerators to scale the compute.
+At the time the development experience was horrible, a lot of the documentation was pretty arcane and it was quite hard for me to debug the code.
+In the end the code was made, but it was nothing more than a fun side project for me to try out `jax`.
+Over the years, `jax` has seen a lot of community effort in improving its usability and expanding its capability.
+There is a growing community which is interested in adding `jax` into their scientific computing workflow, and I basically use `jax` for most of my deep learning and scientific computing projects.
+In this tutorial, hopefully I will be able to convert you to switch to `jax`, since I think that is straightly beneficial.

 = What is Jax

 == python on steroid

-Syntax-wise `jax` is `python`, even though there are patterns that are encouraged and discouraged in `jax` that requires a different mindset comparing to a normal `python` code.
+`jax` is a code transformation library that can do a lot of magic behind the scene, and we will get to that very soon.
+Syntax-wise `jax` is `python`, even though there are patterns that are encouraged and discouraged in `jax` that requires a different mindset comparing to a normal `python` code, you are allowed to write `numpy`-like code and enjoy all the benefits `jax` has to offer.
+This is a huge advantage comparing to other options such as writing `CUDA` code, since it basically does not require you to learn a new language.

 == XLA

+One of the original advantage of `jax` is it is codeveloped with `XLA`, which stands for accelerated linear algebra. `XLA` is a compiler that is designed to compile efficient code for accelerators, such as GPUs and TPUs.
+The idea is to take a high level code, then compile it into a low level code that can be executed on the accelerator.
+It provides almost hand-optimized `CUDA` code performance in a majority of cases, while not requiring the user to learn how to program in `CUDA`.
+These days `XLA` has moved on to a standalone project which in principle can be integrated with `PyTorch`, but I think `jax` integration is still the tightest.

 = Core features